-Sanford offers the following options for weight-loss surgery: gastric bypass, laparoscopic gastric banding, Sleeve Gastrectomy, and revisional bariatric surgery.
+Sanford offers several minimally invasive weight-loss surgery options, including laparoscopic and robotic Roux-en-Y gastric bypass, laparoscopic adjustable gastric banding (Lap-Band®) laparoscopic Sleeve gastrectomy, and revisional bariatric surgery.

 Gastric bypass surgery reduces the size of your stomach and allows food to bypass a large part of your stomach and part of the small intestine.
 The small stomach means you'll feel full more quickly, thus reducing the amount of food eaten.
 Bypassing a section of the small intestine allows you to absorb fewer calories as well, which also aids weight loss.

 Developed and refined over many years, gastric bypass surgery is known as the gold standard of bariatric surgery.
 It has proven to be a safe, effective and permanent weight loss solution.
 A majority of the time this procedure is done using a laparoscopic method, but can also be done by open surgical procedure.

 How Gastric Bypass works

 The surgeon first staples and divides the top portion of your stomach, leaving a small stomach pouch.
 We then bypass the remainder of the stomach and approximately 100-150 cm of the small intestine called the duodenum.
 We re-route the remainder of the intestine up to the newly created stomach pouch.
 The bypassed area of the duodenum is reconnected down-stream to the functional intestine so digestive juices and enzymes can continue to help break down your food.
 This area of the intestine is not used to digesting high calorie foods and therefore gastric bypass patients may experience “dumping syndrome” with high fat or sugar foods.

 Follow up is required at 2 weeks, 2 months, 6 months, then yearly for life.